Repair and strengthening work on the Kaputatohe dwelling (former Belfast school master’s house) and the workman's cottage is complete.

 The nearby cottage is significant because of its part in the early development of Belfast.
 As part of its land redistribution programme, called the Kapuatohe Hamlet, the Liberal Government bought land at the corner of Main North and Englefield Road to subdivide in 1901.
 The cottage is likely to have been built around 1912.

-Both buildings will be used as residential dwellings once repair and strengthening work is completed.
+Both buildings will be used as residential dwellings now that repair and strengthening work is complete.